The 2015 Challenge

-Since the contest’s inception, Stratasys has awarded more than $100,000 in scholarships to innovative students.
+Since the contest’s inception 11 years ago, Stratasys has awarded more than $100,000 in scholarships to innovative students and their instructors.
+See past winners.

 The Extreme Redesign 3D Printing Challenge welcomes submissions from students around the world in the following categories: